 Brown Turkey Fig features the finest qualities of a traditional fig, but it endures winters that would devastate most other fig trees.

-For those of you enamored of home fruit production, figs will delight you with two crops of fruit per year.
+For those of you enamored with home fruit production, figs will delight you with two crops of fruit per year.
 The first crop is small (referred to as the breba crop) and arrives in late spring or early summer.
-Later, your main harvest ripens in early fall and is considerably larger.
+Later, your main harvest will ripen in early fall and is considerably larger.

-Many people wonder how to grow figs. These fruit trees are among the easiest of the fruit trees that can be grown.
-They grow happily in both the ground and containers, making them perfect for all kinds of gardeners.
+Many people wonder how to grow figs. However, these fruit trees are among the easiest of the fruit trees to grow.
+They grow happily in both the ground and containers, making them perfect for every gardener.

 Good fig tree care doesn’t require much.
 You should prune in late winter just before growth begins, so you don’t injure the plant.

-Harvesting your figs can be done as soon as the fruit is softening.
-Figs are not tasty until they are ripe, so you will need to let them stay on the tree until fully ripened.
+Harvesting your figs can be done as soon as the fruit starts softening.
+Figs are much tastier when they’re ripe, so be sure to let them stay on the tree until they’ve fully ripened.